mwrouse/mst-classes/cs2300/notes/DatabaseRelationships.md

 ## Relationship Cardinality
 The *Cardinality* of a relationship is the number of occurrences in one entity that can be associated with a number of occurrences in another.

+Cardinality is specified by a number, or "m"/"n" next to the line on a relationship.

 ## One to One
 A *One to One* cardinality means that an entry in one table can only be associated with *one* entry in another table.